-YALE REALTY SERVICES CORP. is a privately held real estate investment firm that specializes in open air shopping centers anchored by strong credit grocery stores and Super Walmarts.
+YALE REALTY SERVICES CORP. is a privately held real estate investment firm that specializes in open air shopping centers anchored by Target, Walmart and/or strong credit grocery stores.
 Yale Realty's current portfolio consists of 16 retail centers, totaling approximately 4M square feet including some of the unowned adjacent anchors.

 Based in Westchester County, NY, the firm owns and operates a portfolio of high yield retail properties located within the eastern United States.
 Established in 1990 by Yale Paprin, the vertically-integrated firm focuses on capturing and enhancing value in all facets of the investment process.
 The acquisition team carefully manages each phase of the acquisition process from concept to closing, including sourcing, financial structuring, and due diligence.
 Yale Realty has effectively employed a disciplined, contrarian investment approach seeking strong income returns, low risk of revenue stream disruption, and the expeditious return of capital through dispositions or recapitalizations.